Jesteril1/Project3/README.md

-**# jeph-code** The Corner Grocer's item-tracking program is made to give item frequency data and evaluate daily purchase records.
+**# Project 3** The Corner Grocer's item-tracking program is made to give item frequency data and evaluate daily purchase records.
 After reading an input file and processing the data, the application provides the following features:

 1. Find out how often a particular item occurs.
 2. Print each item's frequency.